 On the new destination's properties panel, under General, select the Cloud Storage option in the Type drop-down.

-In the Parameters section, in the Type drop-down, select OneDrive for Business or any other Title you defined in the External Systems settings in the previous steps and click Save.
+In the Parameters section, in the Type drop-down, select SharePoint Online, and click Save.

-Connect a user’s MyQ account to OneDrive for Business
+Connect a user’s MyQ account to SharePoint Online

 If the following two conditions are met, the cloud storage widget is displayed on the Home screen of the user logged on the MyQ Web Interface: